red-deer/candidate-evaluations-pair-programming/backend/README.md

 You can structure your code however you like and you should spend no longer than an hour on your work.

+Use any tools at your disposal, including nuget packages and online documentation.

 ### Tasks

 Read Sales CSV file and map to a collection of objects